How are CO2 savings calculated?

 Average Weight

 All donated Items have a shop department, for example Ladies Tops, Bric-a-Brac, or Jewellery.
-The till knows the average weight for an item in that department and uses this as an estimate for the weight of your purchase, for example the average weight of a ladies top is 0.35 kilograms.
+The till knows the average weight for an item in that department and uses this as an estimate for the weight of your purchase, for example the average weight of a ladies top is around 0.35 kilograms, but each charity decides on their own estimates.

 CO2 Conversion Factor